Winston-Salem nonprofit helps teens find their literary and performance voice

 Authoring Action is the product of a light bulb moment by Lynn Rhoades.

-"I just realized that we were a lot of adults trying to figure out what teenagers needed without asking them," Rhoads says.
+"I just realized that we were a lot of adults trying to figure out what teenagers needed without asking them," Rhoades says.

 So in 2002, she enlisted the help of Nathan Ross-Freeman with his performing arts background and they developed a unique program for teens.